 Vector drawing programs also tend to be excellent page layout programs, and CorelDRAW is no exception.
 Because they are designed for positioning objects quickly and precisely within an illustration, they’re also perfect for laying out various elements for print work – but usually just on a single-page layout.
 CorelDRAW has taken that concept further by incorporating specific options for multi-page documents, as you can see by switching to the ‘Page Layout’ workspace.

 Overall the page layout tools are quite good and cover almost anything you might need for creating a single or multi-page document.
 It would be nice to be able to see work with all of your pages at once, but CorelDRAW forces you to switch between pages by using the tabs along the bottom of the Page Layout workspace.
 Using the pages listed in the object manager as navigation would also be a nice addition, but this is more of an issue with speed than with capability.

 My personal take: Typography is an area of design that many people don’t prioritize, but it’s one of those things that drive you crazy once you become aware of the nuances.
 There’s a great old webcomic about it, but all jokes aside, it would be nice to be consistent and clear about working units in a page layout application.

 Reasons Behind My Ratings

-CorelDRAW is extremely capable at all of the tasks it performs, whether you’re creating a new illustration or designing a new book.
+CorelDRAW is extremely capable of all of the tasks it performs, whether you’re creating a new illustration or designing a new book.
 The vector drawing tools are among the best I’ve ever used, PowerTRACE has finally made bitmap tracing a practical reality, and the LiveSketch tool has some very interesting capabilities for touch-based hardware.
 The typography tools could use a bit of improvement, but that’s not enough of an issue to warrant even a half-point reduction in this otherwise excellent program.

 Ease of Use: 4/5